 Dhul Hijjah is the twelve and final month in the Islamic calendar.
 This month is also one of the sacred months in Islam.
 In this month, the Hajj as the Fifth Pillar of Islam is performed.
 Not only that, but the Festival of Sacrifice also took place this month.

 Dhul Hijjah ذُو ٱلْحِجَّة means “The month of Pilgrimage or “Processor of the pilgrimage.”
-This month, Muslims from all around the world visiting Makkah to performed Hajj.
+This month, Muslims from all around the world visiting Makkah to perform Hajj.
 The pilgrimage will perform the Hajj on the eighth, ninth, and the tenth of this month.
-Day of Arafah happens on the ninth day of this month.
+The Day of Arafah happens on the ninth day of this month.

 This sacred month was also blessed by Eid al-Adha, “Festival of the Sacrifice,” which begins on the tenth day and ends on the sunset of the 13th day.

 In Islamic traditions, the first ten days of Dhul Hijjah are the most blessed days of the year.
 As Muslims, we are told to good deeds this month.
-Rasulullah ﷺ one said: “There are no days on which righteous deeds are more beloved to Allah than these ten days” (Bukhari)
+Rasulullah ﷺ once said: “There are no days on which righteous deeds are more beloved to Allah than these ten days” (Bukhari)